junjhon12/skillsbuild/ibm-bob/troubleshoot-your-code/troubleshoot-your-code.md

-# Use IBM Bob to Troubleshoot and Correct Code in VS Code
+# Use IBM Bob to Troubleshoot Your Code

 ## Overview